 The university's principal components are the undergraduate College of Arts and Sciences, the Graduate School of Arts and Sciences, the Heller School for Social Policy and Management, the Brandeis International Business School and the Rabb School of Continuing Studies.

-The Graduate School of Arts and Sciences, established in 1953, offers master's and doctoral programs in 30 fields and postbaccalaureate programs in computer science, mathematics, studio art, ancient Greek and Roman studies and premedical studies.
-Current enrollment is about 800.
+The Graduate School of Arts and Sciences, established in 1953, offers master's and doctoral programs in 44 fields and postbaccalaureate programs in computer science, mathematics, studio art, and premedical studies.
+Current enrollment is more than 800.
 Graduate study offers students in-depth, broad-based scholarly exposure while providing professional and academic training in their chosen fields.

-Founded in 1959, the Heller School for Social Policy and Management has a student body of approximately 450 students.
-The school offers a doctorate in social policy, a master of business administration in nonprofit management and a master of public policy with a variety of concentrations, including health; behavioral health; children, youth and families; aging; assets and inequalities; and sustainable development.
+Founded in 1959, the Heller School for Social Policy and Management has a student body of more than 480 students.
+The school offers a doctorate in social policy, a master of business administration and a master of public policy with a variety of concentrations, including health; behavioral health; children, youth and families; aging; assets and inequalities; and sustainable development.
 The school also offers a master of arts in sustainable international development, a master of science in international health policy and management, and a master of arts in coexistence and conflict.

 Graduates of the Ph.D. program pursue careers in teaching, research and high-level administration.
 Graduates of the M.B.A. program hold a variety of managerial positions in public, private and nonprofit organizations with a social mission.